HwWobbe/hello-world/README.md

 # HelloWorld
-This "Hello-world repo(sitory) started VERY slowly with just my activities at GitHub.
+This "Hello-world" repo(sitory) started VERY slowly with just my activities at GitHub.
 Now, I am considering it as a personal portal for more of my internet activities, as well as my rapidly growing intranet (that now includes RaspberryPi components as well as the usual mix of w-Intel, Android and iOS systems).

 <hr>
 <h2> About me ...</h2>